dportik/dadi_pipeline/README.md

 Any number of demographic models can be created and tested by the user, I have written my pipeline to explore 14 models of joint demographic history for two-population comparisons.
 These models are written in the TwoD_models.py script, which must be in the same working directory when running the other scripts (they import these models).
+A visual summary of these models is included as a png file.

 The general overview is